cllmthvlln/The-Base-Network/README.md

 In November 2025, Base set a record with 15.4 million transactions in one day.
 Base has a Stage 1 decentralized architecture while continuing its transition towards greater decentralization.
 AerodromeFi launched Solana bridging to Base, enabling diversified liquidity.
+AI prediction apps and tools like KaitoAI launched natively within the Base ecosystem.